How to Interpret a Florida Car Accident Report

 This page is reserved for the investigating police officer's narrative description of your accident.
 While the officer's narrative might seem straightforward, understand that insurance companies often scrutinize every word to find ways to reduce liability for the at-fault individual.
 If you disagree with the officer's version, contact us to find out how we can help you.

 This page is reserved for the diagram of your motor vehicle accident.
 The investigating police officer will draw the diagram.
 Make sure the drawing exactly matches your recollection and photographs of your accident.
-If there is a discrepancy, immediately contact the police and the Law Office of Scott M. Miller.
+If there is a discrepancy, immediately contact the police and the Law Offices of Scott M. Miller, P.A.
 We can work with you and the police to make sure the diagram in your Florida Traffic Crash Report contains the correction location of the vehicles involved in your accident.